Jonnyigeh/FYS-STK4155/project 2/README.md

 ### Layer.py
 Class module for the layers in the NeuralNetwork class.
 Holds attributes for weights, biases, output etc. Does not need to be run, will be imported into the relevant scripts (classifier etc.)

+### Gradient_methods.py

+Class module for gradient descent and all its varying methods inside the class module.
+- Run the code in if__name__=="__main__": and set each if statement to True if you want to run for each result, which is also commented in the code.
+- Set given if statement to True RIDGE values to run either if statement for MSE each method or heatmap plot.